Skip to main content

 • Evidence to the Contrary: Physical evidence that the suspect did not resist arrest, such as live testimony, video evidence, the police bodycam, or photographs, could exonerate a defendant.

-• Self Defense: It may be possible to argue that a suspect was acting in self-defense after the officer used excessive force.
+• Self-Defense: It may be possible to argue that a suspect was acting in self-defense after the officer used excessive force.
+Excessive force amounts to something beyond the reasonable force needed for the officer to make the arrest.

-• Unlawful Arrest: In some states, a suspect can claim that an arrest was unlawful or that fleeing occurred after an officer acted illegally to arrest or detain them (this defense is not applicable if physical force was used or a risk of bodily injury was created).
+• Unlawful Arrest: In some states, a suspect can claim that an arrest was unlawful or based on false information.
+The defendant may argue that their resistance or fleeing occurred after an officer acted illegally to arrest or detain them.
+This defense may not apply if the defendant used physical force or created a risk of bodily injury.

-• Mistaken Identity: In some states, a defendant can assert a reasonable belief that the police officer was not actually law enforcement.
+• Mistaken Identity: In some states, a defendant can assert that they had a reasonable belief that the police officer was not actually affiliated with law enforcement.
+This may occur when the officer is in plain clothes or is "off-duty" when the arrest occurs.

-There is often a fine line between guilt and innocence with a charge of resisting arrest.
-If you or someone you know is facing criminal charges, an experienced criminal defense attorney in your area can help you get the best outcome possible.
+There can be a fine line between guilt and innocence with a charge of resisting arrest.
+If you or someone you know is facing criminal charges, they should consider getting legal advice before a plea or trial.
+An experienced criminal defense attorney in your area may provide possible defenses and can also negotiate a fair resolution to the case.

 Can I Solve This on My Own or Do I Need an Attorney?